Introduction to SQL TRUNCATE()

 How does the TRUNCATE TABLE statement work in SQL?

-However, after truncating the table, its structure, columns, indexes, constraints, relationships, views, etc are preserved.
+However, its structure, columns, indexes, constraints, relationships, views, etc., are preserved after truncating the table.
 The entire operation is like erasing data from the table but keeping the table intact.

 TRUNCATE in Data Definition Language (DDL) is equivalent to DELETE in Data Manipulation Language (DML).
-The only difference between the two is that the latter can be rolled back, but the first one cannot be.
+The only difference is that the latter can be rolled back, but the first cannot.
 However, TRUNCATE is faster than DELETE because it usually bypasses the transaction system.
-It is not logged (it can vary across SQL databases) and does not follow predicates and hence seems to be faster than DELETE operation.
+It is not logged (it can vary across SQL databases) and does not follow predicates and hence seems to be faster than the DELETE operation.
 DELETE is a safer and slower operation.

 Examples of SQL TRUNCATE()